High iron–is this you??

-HIGH IRON REASON ONE (less common, but it can be there): HEMOCHROMATOSIS
+HIGH IRON REASON TWO (less common, but it can be there): HEMOCHROMATOSIS

 The clue you could have this is two-fold: a) knowing that your ancestors have had it is one clue.
 But some may not know.
 So the other clue is if ALL THREE of the following are high: serum iron, % saturation and ferritin.
 And the TIBC, an indirect measure of the iron-carrying protein transferrin, will be lower in the range when all three of the former are too high.
 To know for sure, you can do it yourself via 23andme.com The latter will tell you your genetics all over the place, not just this particular mutation!

 What do people with this expressed mutation do?
 They avoid high iron foods and Vitamin C (Vit.
 C increases the absorption of iron) as well as give blood, aka a phlebotomy.
 If you have hemochromatosis, your doctor will guide you on the latter–work with him or her!
-Some might give blood every few months; some might be able to go longer.
+Common is giving blood every few months; some might be able to go longer.

 Via Mayo: “In hereditary hemochromatosis, serum iron is usually above 150 mcg/dL and percent saturation exceeds 60%.
 In advanced iron overload states, the percent saturation often exceeds 90%.”

-If your ferritin is not high while the other two are, you may be #2 below, which is far more common.
+If your ferritin is not high while the other two are, you may be #1, which is far more common.